sjbennett123/polarlarp/content/current_writeups/ripped_apart/_index.md

 author: Chris Colland
 schedule: friday night
 weight: 5
-Brief:  Ripped apart, ripped apart on sight!
+description: Ripped apart, ripped apart on sight!
 Is what the Bloody Fist chanted when they grew tired of their prisoners, so now it comes time to flay their spirits from their physical form.
 This falls in line with the ideals of the Chieftain, the Hopeflayer.
 Outcomes:
   - The adventurers and Evermores come to their rescue and stop the ritual to flay their totem spirit from them.
   - The adventurers and Evermores don’t reach Henant and Tordex within 1hr, their totem spirit is stripped from their spirit and they are put into a unconscious state, will wake up Berserked after 20 minutes (and handed packets for spells)